 Traci grew up immersed in stories.
-The ones her mother told at bedtime and the accounts of her ancestors’ lives mirrored her Cherokee mixed-blood heritage.
+The ones her mother told at bedtime and the accounts of her ancestors’ lives mirrored her Cherokee heritage.
 Books she brought home from the library and selected during her school’s annual Reading is Fundamental (RIF) Day showed a world beyond her life in rural northeastern Oklahoma.

 As an adult, Traci has lived in four U.S. time zones and abroad in Madrid, Spain.
 Her early writing reflected the Native American history, law, and policy focus of her educational and professional background.